yanka125/ITechArtLab/README.md

 # HTTP-RESTful-API using Web Scraper with Selenium and Beautiful Soup in Python

 This project is made for automatic web scraping.
-He is using HTTP-RESTful-API service which in turn provides a simple API for basic file manipulation.
+He is using HTTP-RESTful-API service which in turn provides a simple API for basic databases manipulations.
-It gets a url and a list of sample data which we want to scrape from some page.
+It gets url and list of sample data which we want to scrape from some page.
 This data can be text, url or any html tag value of that page.
 Now this scrapper can find data only on website https://www.reddit.com/.
-The service saves the result to PostgreSQL database or MongoDB database.
+The service saves the result to PostgreSQL and MongoDB database.
 ***

 ## Installation